kit-wwk/restaurant-ordering-system/README.md

 ### Prerequisites

-- An AWS EC2 instance (Amazon Linux 2 recommended)
+- An AWS EC2 instance running Amazon Linux 2 or RHEL 9
 - Docker and Docker Compose installed on the EC2 instance
 - Git installed on the EC2 instance